SeriousOldMan/Simulator-Controller/README.md

 [2.1.0-beta](https://www.dropbox.com/s/8j0horm83csb20g/Simulator%20Controller%202.1.0-beta.zip?dl=1) (First release candidate for the upcoming 2.1 release including alpha version of [AI based Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer), full [test cases](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Sources/Tests), support for English and German [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#interacting-with-jona))

-ATTENTION: In this version, no support to update the configuration database is included yet.
-Use with care and make a backup copy of your configuration.

 #### Latest release builds

 [2.0.4-release](https://www.dropbox.com/s/som2gkv3pcu2y46/Simulator%20Controller%202.0.4-release.zip?dl=1) (Includes the first version of the hybrid forward and backward chaining rule engine, which will be used to implement the AI based race engineer)